plone/plone.recipe.zope2instance/README.rst

   Defaults to ${buildout:directory}/var.

 webdav-address
   Give a port for the WebDAV server.
-This enables the WebDAV server
+This enables the WebDAV server.
+  Used for ZServer only, not WSGI.

 webdav-force-connection-close
   Valid options are off and on.
-Defaults to off
+Defaults to off.
+  Used for ZServer only, not WSGI.

 zlib-storage
   Adds support for file compression on a file storage database.
 The